madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 The new portal was designed as a modern, scalable web app, but at launch it only included the minimum functionality required to meet regulatory needs.
 That meant patients technically had access to their data, but not always in a usable form.
 Some information was surfaced through a very basic interface, but anything we hadn’t explicitly built a user experience for was bundled into a raw CCDA document – essentially a machine-readable XML file that wasn’t meant for human eyes.

-For lab results, this meant patients had a fragmented experience: some data appeared in the portal’s UI, while the rest was buried in the CCDA, making it difficult (if not impossible) for patients to get a complete picture of their health without assistance.
+For lab results, this meant patients had a fragmented experience: some data appeared in the CareSpace UI, while the rest was buried in the CCDA, making it difficult (if not impossible) for patients to get a complete picture of their health without assistance.

 ##### The existing portal didn’t address either of the patient's questions well – results were hard to find, inconsistently displayed, and lacked clear historical context.
 As a result, many patients ended up calling their doctor’s office for clarification.

 ### The new experience: CareSpace Labs 2.0

-Based on these two main patient needs, I set out to define what exactly patients want to know when viewing lab results in the portal.
+Based on these two main patient needs, I set out to define what exactly patients want to know when viewing lab results in CareSpace.
 Over time, I’ve developed a mental model that distinguishes between **dashboard** workflows – where users need quick, high-level insights – and **deep dive** workflows – where they need to explore and analyze details.
 This framework was a natural fit for how patients engage with lab results.

 * When a patient wants to quickly check **“Where are my latest lab results?”** that’s a dashboard-level question, meaning the answer should be immediately accessible – ideally surfaced on the home screen as soon as they log in.
 The previous portal didn't surface this information at all.
 * When a patient is wondering **“How am I doing based on trends over time?”** they need more than a snapshot; they need to explore patterns in their data.
 This deeper level of engagement is where the previous portal experience fell short, so I focused on designing a completely new lab viewing experience that made it easy for patients to track changes, understand trends, and get a more holistic view of their health.